lukebarlow/yjs-jigsaw-es6-imports/README.md

 Then take the file `dist/jigsaw.js`.

-A couple of yjs specific lines were needed in the webpack configuration
+A couple of Yjs specific lines were needed in the webpack configuration

 ```
 plugins: [